 What is a ‘Commonwealth Realm’?

-A ‘Commonwealth Realm’ is a country which has Her Majesty The Queen as its constitutional monarch.
-Despite this association, it should be noted that these countries are all self-governing, sovereign states and united only in their (entirely voluntary) connection with British monarchy.
+A ‘Commonwealth Realm’ is a country which had Queen Elizabeth II as its constitutional monarch.
+Despite this association, it should be noted that these countries are all self-governing, sovereign states and united only in their (entirely voluntary) connection with the British monarchy.

 With so many members, it goes without saying that there are plenty of incredible places to visit.